ejp-rd-vp/resource-metadata-schema/template/Biobank.md

 > **Note** This field is `optional`

 ## Description
-A description of this biobank or patient registry.
+A description of this biobank.
 > **Note** This field is `optional`

 ## PopulationCoverage
-Gives an indication of the part of the population covered by this biobank/patient registry.
+Gives an indication of the part of the population covered by this biobank.
 This field must have 1 of the following values: "National", "International", "Regional" or "European".
 > **Warning** This field is `required`

 ## Theme
 It consists of 1 or more IRIs separated by commas.
-When set, it specifies relevant ontology concepts that classify the biobank or patient registry.
+When set, it specifies relevant ontology concepts that classify the biobank.
 Typically these can be looked up using the [Ontology Lookup Service](https://www.ebi.ac.uk/ols/index) (OLS).
 > **Warning** This field is `required`

 ## Publisher